shaloo/docs.arcana/docs/whyan.md

 !!! tip

-     If you prefer to immediately jump into integrating your dApp with the Arcana Network right away, see the Arcana [Quick Start Guide]({{page.meta.arcana.root_rel_path}}/walletsdk/wallet_qs.md). :rocket:
+     If you prefer to immediately jump into integrating your dApp with the Arcana Network right away, see the Arcana [Quick Start Guide]({{page.meta.arcana.root_rel_path}}/walletsdk/wallet_qs.md). :material-rocket-launch:

 ## Build dApps faster